Posted by Lisa Amstutz on Friday, May 5, 2017 - 06:30 | Follow me

 Gaining a deep understanding of the business is critical on the CFO career path.
 As a CFO, you'll regularly meet with the board and collaborate with managers.
 For this reason, you need a broader understanding of the business and operational sides of a company.

 The insight and support of an experienced mentor can be effective at this stage, as can cross training and job shadowing.
 Taking a leadership position at a nonprofit or industry association also can offer valuable training for future CFOs by providing exposure to a broad range of business processes and challenges.

 3. Widen your customer service experience

 Not only as CFO will you be responsible to the board regarding the financial status of a company, but you'll also speak with investors.
 You'll serve as a conduit between what they want to see from the company and the board.
-These communications will be frequent, as investors are key stakeholders of the business.
+These corporate communications will be frequent, as investors are key stakeholders of the business.

 4. Broaden your understanding of technology